 One of the biggest game changers to spot instances are spot fleets.
 I mentioned how you could save 60%-90% when you take advantage of spot instance pricing in: How Does Spot Pricing Work?
 Spot fleets is where things get even more interesting.
 With normal spot instance request, you place a bid for a specific instance type in one specific AZ and hope you get it.
 With spot fleets, you can request a variety of different instance types that meet your requirements.
 Additionally, you can spread your spot fleet bet across multiple AZs to increase the likelihood of getting your instance fulfilled.
+It’s like playing rollette and being able to bet a single chip on multiple numbers.
+Insanely cool!
 The method obviously dramatically increases the chances of you getting instances available at your spot bid price.
 Like I said, game changer.

 Honestly, most of the time, it makes little difference which exact server you use if it has the enough of the right resources.
 Usually, that resource is CPU and RAM.
 For example, both the

 4CPUs.
 So it makes sense to request for both instance types with a Spot Fleet request and let Spot Fleet will give you the lowest priced option.
 Generally, if the server has enough RAM and CPU, then your application should perform just as well.

 Now there are some HPC, High Performance Computing, applications where the type of instances matters more.
 Here are a few examples: Genomics Processing, DNA Sequencing, Media Encoding/Transcoding, Computation Chemistry, Animation and Visual Effects Rendering, Financial Trading Analytics, Image Processing, Web Analytics, and Business Intelligence.
 In this cases, you scope the spot fleet request to the type of instance optimized for that resource.